complxalgorithm/graph-data/README.md

 - Asks user whether they want to generate a graph of the data.
 - If the user wants to generate a graph, they will be asked whether they want a bar graph, line graph, or a scatter plot.
 - Gives an option to add a trendline on scatter plots.
-- Allows user to rename the title of their graph (in case they typed it incorrectly the first time).
+- Allows user to name the title of their graph, and rename it in case they entered it incorrectly.
 - A graph will then be generated using the data, and then the graph will open in the user's default browser.

 # Requirements